icecube/nuflux/README.md

 If you want to install to a read-only file system you can pass -Dinstall_data=False

+You may also use the environment variable `NUFLUX_DATA` to specify the path of the nuflux data tables if they are in a place other than where they were installed to.

 ## Documentation

 You can build the documentation yourself using sphinx: